cjeller1592/WriteasAPI/README.md

 ```
 pip install writeasapi
 ```
-### Version 0.1.7
+### Version 0.1.8
-- Pagination for retrieving a collection's posts
+- Updated class and module structure (cleaner and easier to read)
+- More verbose exception handling using built in Write.as API responses
+- Ability to now properly log off and delete posts/collections
-- Access to [Read.write.as](https://read.write.as) API endpoint
+- Access to Read.write.as API endpoint
-- Adding title now optional for creating an annonymous or collection post

-If need be, please update to this latest version
+If you have < 0.1.8, please update to this latest version.
+Otherwise you might run into issues.

 ```
 pip install --upgrade writeasapi